 A museum complex includes the following exhibits:

 Danish Heritage Preservation Society depicts the local Danish community; a history of the Viking era; the farming history in the area; and the community's social history.
 Also see Harold Hansen's extensive barbed wire collection.
+Open 1-4 p.m.
+Tue.-Sat.
+Closed holidays.
 Texas 71 and C.R.
-426 (one mile south of blinking light).
+426 (on...